 Maisie Thomas added: “I really like that you’re not just making a pack and don’t know where it’s going to go, we actually saw and met these girls and it was already improving their attendance.”

-Footage from the trip, along with a rundown of the experience, was presented by Adele Keeley in 20-minute sessions throughout the AUB event: “I think from a teaching point of view, it was really important to bring images and footage of people that they know, fellow students in situations where they were interacting with the culture around them, because that’s what makes what they’re doing worthwhile.
+Footage from the trip, along with a rundown of the experience, was presented by Adele Keeley in 20-minute sessions throughout the AUB event: “I think from a teaching point of view, it was really important to bring images and footage of people that they know, fellow students in situations where they were interacting with the surrounding culture, because that’s what makes what they’re doing worthwhile.
 Going to The Gambia gave the activity context, within a setting.”

 Giving back to other communities is a core value of AUB, with the university having formed AUB Human, it’s sustainable and ethical initiative, to engage and address some of the most pressing issues facing the world.